lukes/herald/README.md

 `daemonize!` cuts the apron strings, and once set, your herald process will run forever.

-Use the Herald binary below to control any free heralds down to size.
+Use the Herald binary below to stop any free spirited heralds after calling this method.

 ### Herald binary [Not Implemented]